appacademy/jump-start/jumpstart-files/part3/enumerables_readings.md

 ## Useful Methods

 #### `#map`
-  Returns an array with each element in the original collection "mapped" by the given code block
+  Returns an array with each element in the original collection is "mapped" by the given code block

   ```ruby
     squares = (1..5).map { |el| el ** 2 } # ==> [1, 4, 9, 16, 25]